-Your Profile photo is the picture that represents your Facebook Page, in the top left corner of your page.
+Your Profile photo is the picture that represents your Facebook Page.
 Though you may change your other photos more often, this one will likely stay consistent.

 You could use your company logo, or a headshot of yourself if you are running a personal brand.